rockroman/ws/README.md

 ## 5. ML Business Case

 * Frame the business case using the method we covered in the course.

+- Business requirements:

+    - The client wants to know how house attributes correlate with sale price.
+The client expects data visualisations of correlated features with the sale price
+    - The client wants to predict house sales prices for the 4 inherited houses.
+In addition, the client want to prdict house sale price for other houses in Ames, Iowa

+- Can traditional data analysis be used:

+    - The client could approximate the sale prices of houses inherited by drawing inferences from the datapoints in the dataset for houses with similar features.
+This approach may, however, lead to inaccuracies and is very subjective

+- Does the customer need a dashboard or API?

+    - The client needs a dashboard

 * Use the proper ML terminology such as labels, targets, features, variables, train

 * ML pipeline to include the regressor model and live data data to estimate sales prices through input widgets

 ## 6. Data Preprocessing